varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Beginning with the static elements should be easy.
-   Previous sections of this book cover how to handle static elements.
+   Previous chapters of this book cover how to handle static elements.
    How to proceed with dynamic content?

    An easy solution is to only cache content for users that are not logged in.